-- 1. Introductions

-- 2. Why do we care about this project?
+- 1. Why do we care about this project?

+- 2. Council's shifting position in response to the campaign

+- 3. Which wider issues does this raise?

+- 4. P&R campaign background info

+- Defra and academic perspective on P&R

+- 2. Public consultation promises

-- 3. The picture of P&R in Bath today
+- 3. The picture of P&R in Bath today and in the new proposal

 - 4. The Meadows definition, importance and protections

 - 5. Why are we concerned with air quality?

 - 6. What should the Council prioritise?

-2. Why do we care about this project?
+1. Why do we care about this project?

-- Consultation issues and objectives struck a cord with us we would all like less impact from traffic and very few of us can see the proposed sites from our homes! - But we could not find the 'robust evidence' promised in consultation to support a solution that had such a damaging impact on the landscape.
-To be offered only choices on the Green Belt in the World Heritage Site Setting was hugely disappointing - In particular there wasn't (and still isn't) a clear picture of the target user nor how these journey types fit into the wider reasons for travel - Since consultation, we have learned from academics that P&R does not solve the problems it is designed to address and has many unintended consequences - P&R increases journey length and creates new trips - only 50% of drivers using P&R would have driven into the city if it were not there. - Our own research showed an average daily fill of only 41% at Bath's existing P&R consultants for the Council now broadly agree with our analysis of this full year Council data - The Council's own consultants now state that an East P&R will not improve congestion or emissions in the centre and will have little impact on the London Road. - Moreover, Defra no longer support P&R as a means of reducing congestion and hence pollution - The Council overstated forecasts when it predicted the need for expansion under the Bath Package.
+- Consultation issues and objectives struck a cord with us we would all like less impact from traffic and very few of us can see the proposed sites from our homes! (see slide 12) - But we could not find the 'robust evidence' promised in consultation to support a solution that had such a damaging impact on the landscape.
+To be offered only choices on the Green Belt in the World Heritage Site Setting was hugely disappointing.
+There has been no evaluation of existing P&R or of the broad value of the Meadows - In particular there wasn't (and still isn't) a clear picture of the target user nor how these journey types fit into the wider reasons for travel.
+Instead user data and reasoning of a very low quality is used to justify the scheme - Since consultation, we have learned from academics that P&R does not solve the problems it is designed to address and has many unintended consequences P&R increases journey length and creates new trips only 50% of drivers using P&R would have driven into the city if it were not there. - Our own research showed an average daily fill of only 41% at Bath's existing P&R and usage lowest at peak travel times - consultants for the Council now broadly agree with our analysis of this full year Council data - The Council's own consultants now state that an East P&R will not improve congestion or emissions in the centre and will have little impact on the London Road.
+Tim Warren also says there are no plans to tackle private car use. - The Council isn't being properly analytical or learning it overstated forecasts when it predicted the need for expansion under the Bath Package.
 Rather than an increase, P&R demand has fallen by 125 spaces since 2009 resulting in a surplus of 1022 P&R spaces.
-The case for an East P&R is based on WebTAG - the same theoretical forecasts and the modelling tool used in 2009. - We aren't alone HE, NT, BPT and CPRE have all spoken out against Meadows development
+We had to point this out.
+The case for an East P&R is based on the same WebTAG theoretical forecasts and the modelling tool.
+Critics say WebTAG undervalues air pollution in its model - Moreover, Defra no longer support P&R as a means of reducing congestion and hence pollution - We aren't alone HE, NT, BPT and CPRE have all spoken out against Meadows development it is protected land! - The project is now considered a 'contentious issue' by the Council and they are refusing to comment on any aspect of it during purdah.
+This is despite them voting in January 2017 to take a site decision in 4 weeks.
+As we have exposed via FOI that the site they all voted for isn't deliverable, they are now hiding from revealing it will need to be the site they have often said should be protected.
+They are unwilling to accept that it is a flawed project.